SamR1/FitTrackee/docsrc/source/features.rst

     - distance
     - duration
     - average speed
-    - average pace (when only one sport is displayed and it corresponds to running, hiking, trail running, or walking) (*new in 1.1.0*)
+    - average pace (when only one sport is displayed and 'pace' is set in the sport preference) (*new in 1.1.0*)

   - Statistics are displayed when more than one workout is displayed (*new in 0.9.4*):